 Finding the Language of Shame

 I gathered theatre-going experiences through a survey and categorised disruption cases from cinemas and performance venues.
-To shape a visual language, I researched cultural references including medieval punishment devices, the Korean tradition of ki (a wooden yoke), and ruff collars.
+To shape a visual language, I researched cultural references including medieval punishment devices, the Korean folk practice of using a ki (a traditional winnowing basket) as a shaming device for bedwetting children, and ruff collars.
 From a critical design perspective that prioritises highlighting problems over proposing fixes, I developed a rationale for using satire and dark humour as the tone.

 Rather than strongly enforcing norms, an intervention that “visualises” discomfort through satirical symbols is safer and more scalable across contexts.